SAT – Sequential Alignment Therapy

-The Kinetic Chain Release (KCR) Protocol was developed by Hugh Gilbert PT.
-KCR is a unique sequence of joint mobilizations, tissue work, and stretches that bring about postural changes, improved musculo-skeletal alignment and relief from joint, back and neck pain.
-KCR directly addresses what’s known as allostatic load.
+Sequential Alignment Therapy is based on the Kinetic Chain Release (KCR) Protocol that was developed by physiotherapist Hugh Gilbert .
+SAT is a unique sequence of joint mobilizations, tissue work, and stretches that bring about postural changes, improved musculo-skeletal alignment and relief from joint, back and neck pain.
+SAT directly addresses what’s known as allostatic load.
 Allostatic load is the physiological consequences of exposure to repeated or chronic stress.
-KCR aims to reverse these physiological changes and ultimately reset the ability to cope with stress.
+SAT aims to reverse these physiological changes and ultimately reset the ability to cope with stress.

 Who can benefit from KCR?

-KCR can help alleviate many problems including: weak ankles, knee problems, hip pain, pelvic discomfort, lower back and sciatic pain, shoulder and neck pain, TMJ, headaches and sleeplessness.
-KCR treatments can address these health and musculo-skeletal issues by improving physical alignment and balance while simultaneously releasing points of stored stress and tension.
+SAT is especially good for stubborn lower back and sciatic pain, shoulder and neck pain, SAT treatments can address these health and musculo-skeletal issues by improving physical alignment and balance while simultaneously releasing points of stored stress and tension.
 Energy levels will increase dramatically once your body is in balance and allostatic load is relieved.

-Unlike massage, KCR is conducted while you are fully clothed and on top of the table, rather than under a blanket.
-Be sure to wear comfortable clothes that are easy to move in, such as yoga clothes, t-shirt, shorts, gym pants, etc. The joint mobilizations and stretches follow a specific protocol that starts at your feet and works up to your head.
-KCR does not hurt, though you may experience slight discomfort with one or two mobilizations.
+Unlike massage, SAT is conducted while you are fully clothed and on top of the table, rather than under a blanket.
+Be sure to wear comfortable clothes that are easy to move in, such as yoga clothes, a t-shirt, shorts, gym pants, etc. The joint mobilizations and stretches follow a specific protocol that starts at your feet and works up to your head.
+SAT does not hurt, though you may experience slight discomfort with one or two of the elements in the sequence.
 If you are experiencing lower back and sciatic pain, then one of the steps of the protocol may cause discomfort until the tension is released.
 This is normal, and your therapist will adjust the treatment as much as possible in consideration of your comfort.

-What should I do after my KCR session?
+What should I do after my SAT session?

 Immediately after treatment you should drink a glass of water and continue to drink water for the rest of the day.
-Specific daily stretches will help sustain the benefits of KCR and you will be shown these stretches as part of your KCR session.
+Specific daily stretches will help sustain the benefits of SAT and you will be shown these stretches as part of your SAT session.

 How many sessions will I need?